-Factor Definition Scoring Basis Vesting Period awards (stock options, restricted shares, performance shares) received by the CEO within the prior 3 years points; Vesting Period =/> 3 years = 4 (or<br no award in prior 3 years) - 1⁄2 of full points; Vesting Period < 3 years - no points CEO's Proportion of Performance- Conditioned Awards Proportion of the CEO's most recent fiscal year equity awards (with a 3-year look-back) that is conditioned on achievement of a disclosed goal 50% or more - full points; 33% < 50% 1⁄2 of full points; < 33% no points Clawback Policy Does the company have a policy that would authorize recovery of gains from all or most equity awards in the event of certain financial restatements?
+Factor Definition Scoring Basis Full Discretion to Accelerate (non- CIC) May the plan administrator accelerate vesting of an award (unrelated to a CIC, death, or disability) Yes - no points No - full points Dividends Paid on Unvested Awards Does the plan expressly prohibit the payment of dividends on unvested awards for all award types?
+Yes-full points No-no points 3-Year Average Burn Rate Company's 3-year average burn rate (as a percentage of common shares outstanding) relative to industry and index peers Scaled depending on company's burn rate versus ISS benchmarks Estimated Plan Duration Estimated time that the proposed share reserve (new shares plus existing reserve) will last, based on company's 3-year average burn rate activity Duration <= 5 years - full points Duration >5 and <= 6 years - 1⁄2 of full points; Duration > 6 years - no points CEO's Grant Vesting Period Period required for full vesting of the most recent equity awards (stock options, restricted shares, performance shares) received by the CEO within the prior 3 years.
+Performance awards are considered separately from time-vesting awards.
+Vesting Period > 4 years - full points; Vesting Period >= 3 years and <= 4 - 1⁄2 of full points; Vesting Period < 3 years - no points; No points for: no performance awards granted in the prior 3 years; 1⁄2 of full points for: no time-based options and restricted shares granted in the prior 3 years CEO's Proportion of Performance- Conditioned Awards Proportion of the CEO's most recent fiscal year equity awards (with a 3-year look-back) that is conditioned on achievement of a disclosed goal 50% or more - full points; 33% < 50% - 1⁄2 of full points; < 33% - no points Clawback Policy Does the company have a policy that would authorize recovery of gains from all or most equity awards in the event of certain financial restatements?
 Yes - full points No - no points Holding Period Does the company require shares received from grants under the plan to be held for a specified period following their vesting/exercise?
 At least 36 months or until end of employment - full points; Less than 36 months or until share ownership guidelines met - 1⁄2 of full points; No holding period/silent - no points

-43. Which factors, on a stand-alone basis, will result in a negative recommendation on an equity plan proposal, regardless of the score from all other EPSC factors?
+44. Which factors, on a stand-alone basis, will result in a negative recommendation on an equity plan proposal, regardless of the score from all other EPSC factors?